niclasmattsson/GlobalEnergyGIS/README.md

 Next we need to convert the ERA5 data to a more suitable file format (HDF5).
 Additionally, to save some disk space in the long run, the raw data will be reduced (by default we discard wind direction, far offshore wind speeds and solar insolation over oceans) and recompressed.
-This will reduce disk usage to about 22 GB per year of ERA5 data (15.5 GB for solar and 6.5 GB for wind).
+This will reduce disk usage to about 28-29 GB per year of ERA5 data (on average 14.7 GB for solar, 6.3 GB for wind and 7.4 GB for temperatures).

 ```
 julia> makewindera5(year=2018)